yuwei-1/DiffusionModel/README.md

 # DiffusionModel
-Personal project creating and training a U-net based diffusion model using learnings from Nvidia's deep learning institute.
+Personal project creating and training a U-net based diffusion model using learnings from Nvidia's deep learning institute: "Generative AI with diffusion models"